 No. of lecture hours per week No. of tutorial hours per week No. of practical hours per week Total credits 3 1 2 31 + 11 + 20.5 = 5 b) Grades and Grade Points: At the end of the semester, a student is awarded a letter grade (based on a prescribed process) in each of his courses by the concerned Instructor-in-Charge considering his performance in the various components of evaluation like Minor examinations I and II, quizzes, assignments, laboratory work (if any), etc., besides regularity of attendance in classes.
 The grades are submitted to the undergraduate office within the prescribed time limit of 72 hours, except for courses having more than 500 students, after conclusion of the end-semester major examination.
-There are eight letter grades: A+, A, B+, B, C+, C, D, and F. The letter grades and their numerical equivalents on a 10-point scale (called Grade Points) are as follows: The letter grades: A+, A, B+, B, C+, C and D are considered as passing grades; students who are awarded any of these grades in a course, acquire the corresponding number of credits allotted to the course; such students have to write a supplementary examination in that subject (s) to earn a minimum passing grade, which is "D" grade.
+There are eight letter grades: A+, A, B+, B, C+, C, D, and F. The letter grades and their numerical equivalents on a 10-point scale (called Grade Points) are as follows:

+The letter grades: A+, A, B+, B, C+, C and D are considered as passing grades; students who are awarded any of these grades in a course, acquire the corresponding number of credits allotted to the course.
+The letter grade F is considered as fail grade; students who are awarded F grade in a course, do not acquire the corresponding number of credits allotted to the course; such students have to write a supplementary examination in that subject (s) to earn a minimum passing grade, which is "D" grade.

-Letter Grades A+ А B+ В C+ С D F Grade Points 10 9 8 7 6 5 4 0
+Letter Grades A+ A B+ В C+ С D F Grade Points 10 9 8 7 6 5 4 0